Speicherstadt Warehouse District – a new Unesco World Heritage site in Hamburg

 I took a return ferry back to the main port and went out to the bow of the ship to take in the views of the city skyline.
 Below, the large tower of St. Michael’s church dominates the skyline.
 This church is a symbol of Hamburg, and is considered to be one of the finest Hanseatic Protestant baroque churches in Germany.

 Arriving back at the main harbor area of Hamburg with the historic ship RICKMER RICKMERS, which has been converted into a living museum.
 I’m attracted to beautiful ships like this and the red, white and green trim really added a refined element to Hamburg’s harbor area.
+If you’re looking for more things to do in Hamburg, check out the link for more inspiration of what to see and do in the city.

 Thanks for visiting and checking out my post on Speicherstadt Warehouse District – a new Unesco World Heritage site.
 If you enjoyed the post, could you please share it with any of the social media buttons around the post.
 Thank you to Hamburg’s tourism office for arranging the UNESCO tour and harbor cruise when I visited.
 All thoughts and opinions are my own.